-Accounts receivable, net consist of the following at December 31, 2018 and 2017:
+Accounts receivable, net consist of the following at December 31, 2018:

-2018 2017 Gross accounts receivable \$ 68,343,951 \$ 53,591,402 Allowance for third-party contractual discounts and adjustments (41,651,184) (24,546,757) Allowance for uncollectible accounts (631,628) (372,244) Accounts receivable, net \$ 26,061,139 \$ 28,672,401
+Gross accounts receivable \$ 68,343,951 Allowance for third-party contractual discounts and adjustm 1 (41,651,184) Allowance for uncollectible accounts (631,628) Accounts receivable, net \$ 26,061,139

-Below is a rollforward of the allowance for uncollectible accounts for the years ended December 31, 2018 and 2017:
+Below is a rollforward of the allowance for uncollectible accounts for the year ended December 31, 2018:

-Valuation Account Balance at December 31, 2016 Additions Charged to Expenses Deductions Balance at December 31, 2017 Additions Charged to Expenses Deductions Balance at December 31, 2018 Allowance for doubtful accounts - accounts receivable 270,917 2,839,176 2,737,849 372,244 3,419,326 3,159,942 631,628
+Balance at December 31, Additions Charged to Balance at December 31, Valuation Account 2017 Expenses Deductions 2018 Allowance for doubtful accounts - accounts receivable 372,244 3,419,326 3,159,942 631,628

-Medicare/Medicaid and commercial insurance providers represent approximately 21% and 66%, and 21% and 69%, of gross accounts receivable at December 31, 2018 and 2017, respectively.
+Medicare/Medicaid and commercial insurance providers represent approximately 21% and 66% of gross accounts receivable at December 31, 2018.
 The remainder is due from patients.
 Accounts receivable are carried based on total patient charges.
 The contractual allowances include estimates for third-party contractual and other adjustments.
 Management determines the allowance for uncollectible accounts by using historical experience applied to an aging of accounts.
 Accounts receivable are written off when deemed uncollectible.

 Contractual allowances result from the differences between the rates charged for services performed and expected reimbursements by both insurance companies and government sponsored healthcare programs for such services.
-Medicare regulations and the various third party payors and managed care contracts are often complex and may include multiple reimbursement mechanisms payable for the services provided in our clinics.
-We estimate contractual allowances based on our interpretation of the applicable regulations, payor contracts, and the historical collection experience of the clinic and apply an appropriate contractual allowance reserve percentage to the gross accounts receivable balances for each clinic.
-Based on our historical experience, calculating the contractual allowance reserve percentage at the clinic level is sufficient to allow us to provide the necessary detail and accuracy with our collectability estimates.
-However, the services authorized and provided and related reimbursement are subject to interpretation that could result in payments that differ from our estimates.
-Payor terms are periodically revised necessitating continual review and assessment of the estimates made by management.
-Our billing systems may not capture the exact change in our contractual allowance reserve estimate from period to period.
-Therefore, in order to assess the accuracy of our revenues and hence our contractual allowance reserves, our management regularly compares its cash collections to corresponding net revenues measured both in the aggregate and on a clinic-by-clinic basis.
+Medicare regulations and the various third party payers and managed care contracts are often complex and may include multiple reimbursement mechanisms payable for the services provided in our clinics.
+The Company estimates contractual allowances based on its interpretation of the applicable regulations, payer contracts, and the historical collection experience of the clinic and apply an appropriate contractual allowance reserve percentage to the gross accounts receivable balances for each clinic.
+Based on management's historical experience, calculating the contractual allowance reserve percentage at the clinic level is sufficient to allow the Company to provide the necessary detail and accuracy with its collectability estimates.
+However, the services authorized and provided and related reimbursement are subject to interpretation that could result in payments that differ from the Company's estimates.
+Payer terms are periodically revised necessitating continual review and assessment of the estimates made by management.
+The Company's billing systems may not capture the exact change in contractual allowance reserve estimate from period to period.
+Therefore, in order to assess the accuracy of revenues and hence contractual allowance reserves, management compares cash collections to corresponding net revenues measured both in the aggregate and on a clinic-by-clinic basis.